 GEMS Wellington International School is proud once again to announce its inspection result from the KHDA – Outstanding for the 12th year running.
 Click here to read more about the KHDA report.

-BSO accreditation means that GFS is officially recognised by the Department for Education (DfE) in the UK.
+BSO accreditation means that WIS is officially recognised by the Department for Education (DfE) in the UK.
 The framework to meet these standards ensures that we are now recognised amongst the top schools in the world.
-It really is a very positive and honest report on our school with us achieving 5 Outstanding judgments and 3 Good judgments in the 8 main areas for BSO criteria.
+Click here to read more about the BSO report.

 International Baccalaureate Programme